kyle8246/FurnitureDepot/read_me.txt

 ## SQL Scripts
 - It is recommended to reload the SQL scripts (data and schema, including stored procedure) to ensure that all features work seamlessly with the latest updates.

+## DB Changes
+- No DB change has been made since the iteration 3 and the final version.